BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 - DB_Avatars, \_D(Osi.DB_Players:Get(nil))
 - Ext Listeners
 - link to imgui page here

+// TODO: Explain : and .
+(Calling the function with itself as the first parameter) -> Maybe something for 8.
+Using Script Extender Functions instead?
+Might fit in the metables section

 https://discord.com/channels/98922182746329088/1228009824017453147 (ask for permission to post - original author is not clear)